 I explore thoughts, feelings, behaviors, and the unconscious.
 When people seek therapy, they often have a pretty good idea of what the problem is and I value each client’s perspective on their troubles.
 However, there are usually forces impacting clients that they are less aware of and it is my job to listen closely to uncover those less conscious forces and to bring them into consciousness so they can be healed.
 Even though problems are felt in the present, I believe that it is often old wounds that are at the heart of suffering and it is my job to help uncover those wounds so they can be healed.

-I work with a variety of mental health issues such as anxiety, depression, grief and loss, chemical dependency, relationships, sexual identity and sexual orientation issues.
-I work primarily with adults but believe in involving family members whenever possible in that I believe our family systems largely shape our experience and should be looked at.
+I work with a variety of issues such as anxiety, depression, grief and loss, relationships, sexual identity and sexual orientation issues.